Exercise for Oncology Care Professionals (C4C+)

 The Cost of Caring: Examining the Role of Exercise in Mitigating Oncology Care Provider Burnout (C4C+)

-The goal of this preference-based pilot study will be to assess the feasibility, acceptability, and impact of a 12-week exercise intervention on oncology care provider burnout, compassion fatigue, and well-being.
-Participants will be divided into one of three exercise groups.
+The goal of this preference-based pilot study will be to assess the feasibility and acceptability, and impact of a 12-week exercise intervention on oncology care provider burnout.
+Participants self-select to participate into one of two exercise groups.
 Group assignment will be based on participant preference.

 Study Overview